fabianseebacher/qc-hela-ana/README.md

 ## Future features
 * automatically set the paths (e.g. of the backup drive) from config file
-* extract identifier for MS device and write into output table
+* extract identifier for MS device and write into output table (if you have multiple MS to monitor)